Engin-Boot/consumer-driven-unit-tests/README.md

 ![excel-sample](email-sample.png)

-...then send email information to employees about their hike.
+And then send email information to employees about their hike.

 Is it easy to read this excel file?
 See [this file](read_excel_poc.py) for an implementation.